workmanw/ember-string-ishtmlsafe/README.md

 ## Compatibility

-This addon is tested against each minor ember version starting with 1.10 through 2.8 (when `isHTMLSafe()` landed).
+This addon is tested against each minor Ember version starting with 1.10 through 2.8 (when `isHTMLSafe()` landed).
 Additionally tested against, `ember-stable`, `ember-beta`, and `ember-canary`.
 A complete list can be found in the [`ember-try.js`](https://github.com/workmanw/ember-string-ishtmlsafe-polyfill/blob/master/config/ember-try.js)